The Renaissance Choir has a well-earned high reputation for the performance of music from the Renaissance as well as for works from later centuries.

 We have toured extensively over many years and has visited the Czech Republic, Hungary, Poland, Portugal, Spain and France, performing in wonderful venues such as Notre Dame de Paris, Chartres Cathedral and Jeronimos Abbey, Lisbon.
 An important aspect of these tours is the forming of links with other choirs.
 In Budapest, we joined with the world-class Budapest Monteverdi Korus which included the first Anglo-Hungarian performance of Spem in Alium; in Lisbon with Portugal’s premier cathedral choir, the Coro Santa Maria de Belem; and in Krakow with the prize-winning Marianski Choir.

 In 2014 we sang in La Coruña (Spain) with the Ludus Tonalis choir and travelled along the Camino de Santiago to sing in the cathedral in Santiago de Compostela.
 In 2016, our 40th anniversary year, we visited Rome and sang at a Mass in St Peter’s.
+In 2019 we are visiting Utrecht, the Netherlands.
 Our tours include our friends and supporters who also join us for social events throughout the year.

 We usually give four or five concerts a year in the Portsmouth area.
-We also perform in other parts of the south of England, most recently in Exeter and Gloucester Cathedrals as well as in Christchurch Priory.
+We also perform in other parts of the south of England.
+We’ve recently sung in Exeter and Gloucester Cathedrals as well as in Christchurch Priory.

 Learn more about joining us!